Knowing what to pack first when moving is different from knowing what to move first when moving.

 On moving day, everything should be in place, save for a few duffel bags of clothes, toys, and snacks for the trip.
 Essential items should be easy to get to and the moving truck should have easy access to the garage or front door.
 It’s time to move!

 Want to make the whole packing job easier?
-Get rid of stuff!
+Consider reducing your load.
 Any seasonal clothes that won’t fit the kids in a year, clothes that haven’t been worn in a year, shoes that are about ready to fall apart, and any other items that will remain in the closet when you get to the new place.

 This includes everything in your home, inside and out.
 Moving to a condo where landscaping is covered by a homeowners association?
 Get rid of shovels, rakes, lawnmowers, and so on.
 Thinking about getting a new kitchen table anyway?
-Why lug the old one around with you?
+Then get rid of your old one prior to the move.

-Everything that can be sold, donated, or trashed should be sold, donated, or trashed.
-Why move 25 percent of the stuff you don’t want or need?
+Sell, donate, or trash everything that can be sold, donated, or trashed.
+Why bother with moving things you no longer want or need?
 Goodwill, social media, animal shelters, and other organizations will be glad to take some of that stuff off of your hands.